worldcoin/world-id-analytics/README.md

 # world-id-analytics

-Monitors events related to World ID verifications, both from the SDK and the Worldcoin app.
+Monitors events related to World ID verifications, from a variety of sources (On-chain, PostHog, Developer Portal).

 ## Event Definitions